Sophie-Pages/GoogleDataAnalyticsCyclisticCaseStudy/README.md

 * Bar chart
   * Number of rides by ride type
 * Line chart
-**_Note:_** These line charts could be replaced by bar charts but I personally find the line chart more clear.
   * Number of rides by hour of the day
   * Number of rides by day of the week
   * Number of rides by month